 - Cost is not the only consideration.
 Criteria to consider include:

-- Has the certification body has been accredited?
-Accreditation, in simple terms, means that a certification body has been officially approved to certify organizations.
+- Has the certification body been accredited?
+Accreditation, in simple terms, means that a certification body has been approved to certify organizations.

-- Is there accreditation Internationally recognized/accepted? there are some organizations who are not internationally recognized.
+- Is their accreditation Internationally recognized/accepted? there are some organizations who are not internationally recognized.

 - Does the Certification Body follow ISO/IEC 17021:2006?
-ISO 17021Conformity assessment – Requirements for bodies providing audit and certification of management systems.
-Read who is accredited.
+ISO 17021Conformity assessment – Requirements for bodies providing audit and certification of management systems?

 - Do the auditors have experience in your industry?

 - Is the CB approved for certifications you may consider in the future?

 The most important factor in choosing a Registrar is how well they can work with you.
 This includes how well they know your industry, how much experience they have with similar companies, and how well they communicate with you and your employees.
 There are many rules that a registrar must follow, issued by organizations like the ANAB.
 See ANAB Rules…